-From how much milk a baby needs, to how often they should feed, here’s everything you ought to know about breastfeeding.
+From how much milk a baby needs, to how often they should feed, here’s everything you ought to know wrapped up in our breastfeeding guide.

 Breastfeeding is one of the best things you can do for your baby.
 Even if you’re struggling and only manage a few feeds, your child will still benefit.

 The milk you naturally produce is like a magical elixir.
 It’s packed with antibodies that help protect babies from infections and diseases.
 These antibodies reduce the risk of everything from diarrhoea to sudden infant death syndrome (SIDS), leukaemia, diabetes and cardiovascular problems.
 Research has shown that the positive effects last well beyond the early years.
 According to the research, adults who were breastfed as babies spend longer in school and have higher IQs.

 It doesn’t end here though, as there are bonuses for mothers, too.
 Breastfeeding has been shown to lower your risk of breast cancer, heart disease and obesity.
 It gives you time to bond with your baby; and as you’re using up extra calories, you can get away with another biscuit.

 Breastfeeding Tips | Find your own way

 It’s no wonder the World Health Organization (WHO) recommend exclusively feeding your baby breast milk for the first six months.
 Yet figures show the UK has the lowest rate of breastfeeding in the world.
 That may be because breastfeeding doesn’t come naturally to everyone.
 Some people need more support.